lphansen/ClimateUncertaintySpillover/docs/_build/html/_sources/index.rst.txt

 This documentation represents the computations in *Climate Change Uncertainty Spillover in the Macroeconomy* by Mike Barnett, William Brock and Lars Peter Hansen.
 The latest version of the paper can be found through this link: (link needed)

-For related research, also checkout: (link to rfs repo).
+For related research, also checkout: `Pricing Uncertainty Induced by Climate Change <https://github.com/lphansen/Climate>`_.

 .. toctree::
+   :hidden:
    :caption: Contents:

    sec2/sec2_UncertainClimateDynamics